wesayhowhigh/docs/docs/plugins/october/auth/model.md

 ---
 # User Model

-The user model must be create in the prioject, it is not shipped with the plugin.
-The model can be created any plugin of your project, the choice depens on the project and your coding style.
-It can always be added to a user plugin if you find it does not fit into any specific plugin.
+The User Model must be created in the project, it is not shipped with the plugin.
+The Model can be created in any plugin of your project, the choice depends on the project and your coding style.
+It can always be added to a User Plugin if you find it does not fit into any specific plugin.

 ## Example migration